LastKnightXZ/deterministic-lockstep-template-using-unity-and-mirror/README.md

 - Implements tick system which works with variable frame rates

+- Everything is invoked through events from a single TickManager, thus easy to understand execution order

 - Custom serialization methods to have precise control on what gets serialized and what not

 - Client side preidiction

 - Server side reconciliation

-- Entity interpolation with configurable waiting time
+- Entity interpolation with configurable waiting ticks

 - Way to perform lag compensated actions

 - Custom solution to sync mechAnim Animator's parameters, state, uninterupted and interupted state transitions, layerWeights, etc

-- Uses own custom fixedUpdate for physics and thus making sure no of physics step in between ticks stays consistent
+- Uses own custom fixedUpdate for physics and thus making sure number of physics step in between ticks stays consistent